 Reviews have always been important, with 97% of shoppers relying on them to choose their dealership2, but COVID-19 has led 38% of consumers to report that they’re reading even more reviews before they make a decision3.
 That makes sense as shoppers continue looking for only one dealer to engage with, instead of browsing multiple showrooms, in order to limit in-person exposure and (as always) save time.

 This winter we announced our Dealer of the Year and Consumer Satisfaction Award Winners, which was especially meaningful given the challenges dealers have been facing over the past year.
 These partners not only earned a high volume of positive ratings — they earned richly written reviews that told their story of safety, digital convenience, and thoughtful customer service.
 That’s the power of DealerRater reviews, which have the personal touch of photos and tagged employees, and are written with 44% more content than Google reviews.4

-Congratulations and thank you for representing our industry!
+Congratulations and thank you all for representing our industry!